Online Joint Assortment-Inventory Optimization under MNL Choices: Introduction

-The remainder of this paper is organized as follows. \Cref{sec-literature} reviews the related literature. \Cref{sec-formulation} formulates the problem. \Cref{sec-algorithm} discusses the main challenges of the online optimization problem and presents our algorithm which consists of both a novel estimation approach and a novel exploration-exploitation algorithm. \Cref{sec-results} derives upper and lower regret bounds. \Cref{sec-oracles} incorporates into the proposed algorithm approximation oracles for the static joint assortment and inventory optimization problem.
-At last, \Cref{sec-simulation} performs numerical experiments to demonstrate the performance of the proposed algorithm, and \Cref{sec-conclusion} concludes this paper.
+The remainder of this paper is organized as follows. \Cref{sec-literature} reviews the related literature. \Cref{sec-formulation} formulates the problem. \Cref{sec-algorithm} discusses the main challenges of the online optimization problem and presents our algorithm which consists of both a novel estimation approach and a novel exploration-exploitation algorithm. \Cref{sec-results} derives upper and lower regret bounds. \Cref{sec-oracles} incorporates into the proposed algorithm approximation oracles for the static joint assortment and inventory optimization problem. \Cref{sec-simulation} performs numerical experiments to demonstrate the performance of the proposed algorithm. \Cref{sec:Extensions} studies two extensions.
+At last, \Cref{sec-conclusion} concludes this paper.